-Inspectors were satisfied that the health and safety of residents, visitors and staff will be promoted.
+The inspector was satisfied that the health and safety of residents, visitors and staff will be promoted.

 There was a Health and Safety Statement in place.
 The risk management policy met the requirements of the Regulations.
-Plans were in place to carry out an intensive environmental audit once the building work is completed to identify any additional risks which may be present and to put the necessary control measures in place.
+Plans were in place to carry out an intensive environmental audit once the building work is complete to identify any additional risks which may be present and to put the necessary control measures in place.
 The health and safety officer will also carry out weekly house checks.
-The person in charge told inspectors that where action was required the person responsible for completion will be identified and a timescale set out for completion.
+The person in charge told the inspector that where action was required the person responsible for completion will be identified and a timescale set out for completion.

+A named staff member will act as fire officer for the centre.
+Their duty will include daily checks of means of escape and the fire alarm system.
 The person in charge discussed plans to carry out regular fire drills and systems were in place to ensure that the fire equipment including the fire alarm system will be serviced regularly.
 Plans were in place to ensure that all proposed staff will have centre specific fire training prior to opening the centre.
-Daily checks of means of escape and the fire alarm system will be carried out.
-There will be a weekly fire alarm test and check of fire doors etc.

-Personal evacuation plans will be developed for each resident who requires one and these will include any particular arrangements that a resident may require such as a pictorial step by step guide to evacuation.
+Personal evacuation plans will be developed for each resident and these will include any particular arrangements that a resident may require such as a pictorial step by step guide to evacuation.

-Inspectors saw that weekly assessments will also carried out on the vehicles used to transport residents.
-This will include checking oil levels, tyres, lights, wipers etc. Daily checks will be completed on the general condition of the car.
+The inspector saw that weekly assessments will also carried out on the vehicles used to transport residents.
+This will include checking oil levels, tyres, lights, wipers etc. Daily checks will also be completed on the general condition of the car.

-Inspectors read the emergency plan and saw that it contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
+The inspector read the emergency plan and saw that it contained sufficient detail to guide staff in the procedure to follow in the event of possible emergencies such as flood or power outage.
 In addition alternative accommodation for residents was specified should evacuation be required.
 An emergency bag continuing emergency contact details, torches and high visibility jackets will also be available to take with residents should it be required.